DRIVING SOCIAL AND ECONOMIC TRANSFORMATIONS

 SYNERGY AND INNOVATION

 The general public will be invited to a vast program of public events, including festivals, talks and exhibitions at the precinct.
 Over the last two-and-a-half years, LAB-14 – which has served as the highly successfully prototype of the precinct – hosted hundreds of events, seminars, hackathons, exhibitions and meetings, bringing over 40,000 visitors to the precinct.

 Science Gallery Melbourne will be a signature destination within the precinct, inviting young learners into the Australian node of Science Gallery International Network.

 The Royal Women’s Hospital site has a strong social heritage and a narrative of pioneering medical procedures and care provided by women and health professionals.
 This history will continue to inspire future leaders.

-Over the next six years, the University of Melbourne is transforming the development of the Royal Women’s hospital site into a light filled, vibrant innovation precinct with a six-star green star rating – one of a kind in Australia.
+Over the next few years, the University of Melbourne will be transforming the development of the Royal Women’s hospital site into a light filled, vibrant innovation precinct to meet the highest standards in design and sustainability – one of a kind in Australia.